Is Cologne, Germany, Worth Visiting? A Guide to Top Things to Do

 3. Explore the Old Town

-Get lost and take a leisurely walk around the lovely cobblestone streets that are dotted with charming beer halls and colourful architecture.
+Get lost and take a stroll around the lovely cobblestone streets, which are dotted with charming beer halls and colourful architecture.
 Take the time to see the famous love locks on the Hohenzollern Bridge.
 We missed it.

 4. Cruise Along the Rhine River